sesam-community/power-bi/README.md

  * The second paty (in this case 'person-powerbi-endpoint') states the name of the dataset in Power BI.
 We have simply set it as the same as the endpoint name in Sesam, but this as well is optional.
  * The last part (in this case 'my_table') refers to the name of the Power BI table inside the dataset which name was set in the previous part.

 The following pipe (powerbi-schemas) is needed to gather information about the last time you sent data through Sesam to Power BI.
-It's essential to conserve the integrity of your data inside Poewr BI.
+It's essential to conserve the integrity of your data inside Power BI.
 ## Example of Sesam sink config
 ```
 {